For Information Contact

 • USBP again transported the child and father to the hospital; upon arrival, the child was unresponsive and pronounced dead.

-• OIG conducted a detailed investigation and coordinated with the local medical examiner’s office.
+• OIG conducted a detailed investigation, with assistance from CBP’s Office of Professional Responsibility, and coordinated with the local medical examiner’s office.